Ask & You Shall Receive #12:

 Raising Your Hands

-We’ve already touched on this one earlier, but I would like to quote one more verse on this:
+We’ve already touched on this one earlier, but I would like to cite one more verse on this:

-Surely the righteous shall give thanks to Your name; The upright shall dwell in Your presence.
-Psalm 140:13
+Surely the righteous shall give thanks to Your name; the upright shall dwell in Your presence.

 The Hebrew word for “give thanks” in this verse is yawdah: